-Even before the pandemic and lockdown restrictions made them all but essential, many notable property employers making the shift to using video interviews as some point during their application process.
+Even before the pandemic and lockdown restrictions made them all but essential, many notable property employers made the shift to using video interviews as some point during their application process.
 These include: BNP Paribas Real Estate, Cushman & Wakefield and JLL.

 Across the wider world of recruitment, a 2020 survey carried out by the Institute of Student Employers found that 61% of employers stopped face-to-face interviews as a result of the pandemic, and 19% of employers used automated interviews in the first stage of recruitment and 23% used online video interviews for a final stage in the graduate recruitment process.